Kevin Victor Anderson: Judicial career

 Anderson served as Chairman of the Victorian Bar Council in 1966–1967, and on 29 April 1969 he was appointed to the Supreme Court of Victoria.
 He became a figure of controversy in 1971 when the Victorian Parliament passed the second Evidence (Boards and Commissions) Act.
 This Act amended the Evidence Act, 1958 to grant retrospective immunity from suit to persons who had been associated with a Royal Commission or a Board of Inquiry, equivalent to the immunity of those associated with an action in the Supreme Court.
 In his autobiography Fossil in the Sandstone, Anderson quipped that this legislation was known informally as the 'Anderson Protection Act' because its immediate effect was to protect him and his assisting counsel Gordon Just from writs issued in the Supreme Court on 28 April 1970 that charged them with misfeasance, breach of duty and recklessness during their conduct of the Inquiry into Scientology.

 Retirement and later life

-Anderson was knighted on 14 June 1980 and retired from the bench on 31 August 1984.
+Anderson was knighted in the 1980 Birthday Honours and retired from the bench on 31 August 1984.
 He was a devout Catholic, and after his retirement argued for the retention of the traditional swearing-in of witnesses in court.
 He died on 14 October 1999 aged 87.
 He and his wife Claire (who predeceased him) had six daughters and 20 grandchildren.